placetopay-org/mpi/readme.md

 ## Usage

-Instanciate the object with the service
+Instantiate the object with the service

 ```
 $mpi = new \PlacetoPay\MPI\MPIService([